Contribution by Carey S. Clark, PhD, RN, AHN-BC

 I recently supported a dear friend of many years who was faced with caring for her terminally ill husband.
 We were part of a small group of fast friends, having all gone to the same college, and we spent many years afterwards celebrating life and adventuring together.
 In many ways, this special couple had been family to me over the years.

 One challenge for me as a nurse was being 3000 miles away and relying on text and cell phone calls to assess my friend’s status and prognosis.
-While I was fairly certain that once he was put on the ventilator, given his complex medical situation, he would not be successfully extubated and go on to be discharged, the medical staff were not clearly communicating this to my friend who was trying, despite her grief and stress, to make the right decisions for her husband.
+While I was fairly certain that once he was put on the ventilator, given his complex medical situation,he had numerous ailments that were too complex to be treated at home one of which was leaky gut.
+Not even a nurse coming to the home would have been able to give him the care he required.
+He would not be successfully extubated and go on to be discharged, the medical staff were not clearly communicating this to my friend who was trying, despite her grief and stress, to make the right decisions for her husband.

 The conversations I had with my friend ran deep, and the main challenge was supporting her in getting the prognosis clearly from the various providers; my biggest questions for her to answer to help support my assessment were why is he still on the ventilator, what is the prognosis, and what did he want medically at the end of life?
 It turns out he wanted all medical-technical interventions possible if there was hope for his recovery and some quality of life; but what was not being conveyed clearly here was the hope of recovery issue.